a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

 ## Generate the database

+*No need to create a folder (with the date and time) to store the new database, the R script will automatically create one for yo.
+All important files will be stored in it, except a .html file that keeps track of the R processes (that is stored in the CDC_DHS_reports directory).*

 1. Open the file **UWM_SARS-CoV-2_report_script.Rmd** using RStudio
 2. Knit the document (File > Knit Document)
 3. Once done, cut and paste the .html file generated